vittau/blog/_posts/2017-11-19-sharp-x68000-and-the-roland-mt-32.markdown

 <div class="post-image">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/j_5RWxHHVvE" frameborder="0" allowfullscreen></iframe>
-    <p class="post-image-caption"><a href="PhilsComputerLab" target="_blank">PhilsComputerLab posted this comprehensive guide for the installation of the Munt emulator.
+    <p class="post-image-caption"><a href="PhilsComputerLab" target="_blank">PhilsComputerLab</a> posted this comprehensive guide for the installation of the Munt emulator.
 In our case, finishing step 2 will suffice</p>
 </div>

 Now run Munt, and open the emulator settings.
 There, you'll find a tab for MIDI which you'll have to set up like the screenshot below.